polybar/polybar-scripts/polybar-scripts/info-timezone/README.md

 Replace the `TIMEZONES` list in the script with the timezones of your choice.
 You can add as many timezones as you desire.

-To change the date format, replace `FORMAT` variable in tz-switcher.sh with the format of your choice.
+To change the date format, replace `FORMAT` variable in info-timezone.sh with the format of your choice.

 Formatting sequences can be found in `man date`.